shruthi-thallapally/Smart-Vitals/questions/Assignment2-ManagingEnergyModes.md

 Please include your answers to the questions below with your submission, entering into the space below each question See [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) for github markdown formatting if desired.

-**Note: All average currents should be taken at a time scale of 200mS/div.
+**Note: All current measurements shall be taken at a 2.25 second period with an LED on-time of 175ms.
+All average currents should be taken at a time scale of 200mS/div.
 See the pop-up menu in the lower-right corner of the Energy Profiler window**

 **1. Fill in the below chart based on currents measured in each energy mode, replacing each TBD with measured values.
 Use the [Selecting Ranges](https://www.silabs.com/documents/public/user-guides/ug343-multinode-energy-profiler.pdf) feature of the profiler to select the appropriate measurement range.
 Your measurements should be accurate to 10%**